ManicodeSecurity/CloudSec-Azure/001-Lab-Setup/README.md

 ### Ensure the Resource Group was Created in the UI
 Now, go back to the Azure Portal and click `Resource Groups` in the navigation.
 You should see your newly created group in the list:
 ![Resource Group](../images/resource-groups.png?raw=true "Resource Group")

+You will likely need to apply a filter to only show Resource Groups whic are part of the `MSI-CLOUD-SEC-BOOTCAMP-DQ650` subscription.